steem-third-party/cosgrove/README.md

 One example of a bot that uses this framework is [@banjo](https://steemit.com/steemdata/@inertia/introducing-banjo) on SteemSpeak.

-Many (not all) features work on Golos as well.

 ## New features

-* Added support for SteemApi as a fallback to SteemData.
+* Support for SteemApi (replacing SteemData)
+* Optimized interactive messages to update as data is acquired
 * Gem updates.

 ## Features